BernhardEgger/ARTimate/DreamBooth/Readme.md

-This code is just slightly adapted from [https://github.com/ShivamShrirao/diffusers](https://github.com/ShivamShrirao/diffusers) which is based on [https://github.com/huggingface/diffusers](https://github.com/huggingface/diffusers)
+This code is just slightly adapted from [https://github.com/ShivamShrirao/diffusers](https://github.com/ShivamShrirao/diffusers) which is based on [https://github.com/huggingface/diffusers](https://github.com/huggingface/diffusers).
+The two minor changes are described in the paper.